rbdannenberg/arco/doc/ugens.md

 yn-1 (defaults to 0).

 `/arco/pwl/start id` - starts object with id.

+`/arco/pwl/stop id` - stops the envelope at the current value.
+A new envelope can be optionally specified.
+Next, the envelope can be started (with `start`), which will follow the current envelope breakpoints, starting with the current value.
+Alternatively, `decay` can be used to fade to zero (without replacing the current envelope).
+You can also use `set` to change the envelope output value discontinuously.

 `/arco/pwl/decay id dur` - decay from the current value of object with id to zero in `dur` samples.